Admissions Information for Transfer Students

 Note: We recommend students draft their responses in a word processing program and then paste the responses into the online application.
 The online application does not provide students with an option to save their progress and complete the application at a later time.

 Important notes: Application deadlines are final.
 All required materials, including transcripts, must be uploaded by the deadline.
 Applications will not be accepted after the deadline and incomplete applications will not be considered.
 The application form cannot be started and saved; you must complete the application once started.
 We suggest typing out answers to essay questions before starting the application.
 You do not need to have all the preparatory classes completed before you apply but must indicate on the application when you intend to complete them.
+Finally, please note that the introductory MACS course, MACS 110, has a ~$350 course fee.

 If you have any questions about transfer requirements, admissions process, or need application assistance, please email MACSAdvising@wwu.edu